 - Open Doors – Open Gates

 - Revival – Revival Fire

 - Dreams & Visions

 - Healing, Signs & Wonders

-In writing this latest installment, I don’t want to give the impression that I stand against, or do not believe in experiencing the phenomena I have listed above.
-I certainly believe in the possibility of most of them happening … although there are a few that I’m not 100% on.
+In writing this chapter, I don’t want to give the impression that I stand against or don’t believe in the phenomena I have listed above.
+I certainly believe most of them are in the realm of possibility, although there are a few that I am not 100% certain about.

 What is the Father saying to us?